libp2p/specs/connections/muxer-sel-in-sec-handshake.md

     After handshaking is done, early data processing will find no mutually supported multiplexer, and falls back to multistream-selection protocol.

-The multiplexer selection logic is run after the Noise handshake has finished mutual authentication of the peers.
-The format of the early data is specified in the protobuf definition found in the [Early-data-specification] section.
+The multiplexer selection logic SHOULD run after the Noise handshake has finished mutual authentication of the peers to enhance security.

-The details of the early data message format can be find in [Noise-handshake-payload]
+The format of the early data is specified in [Noise-handshake-payload]

 In the previous versions that do not support this feature, the Noise handshake messages carry an empty field of muxer list in the early data extension.
 When a